Darius Morris: 2013–14 season

 On September 27, 2013, Morris signed with the Philadelphia 76ers.
 As the September 28 training camp date approached, Morris was expected to battle with Tony Wroten for the backup point guard position behind Michael Carter-Williams.
 When Carter-Williams missed games, it was Wroten who moved into the starting lineup.
-On November 16, 2013, he scored an NBA regular season career high 20 points along with 2 assists in a 135–98-point loss to the New Orleans Pelicans.
+On November 16, 2013, he scored an NBA regular season career-high 20 points along with 2 assists in a 135–98 loss to the New Orleans Pelicans.
 On November 20, 2013, he was waived by the 76ers as part of roster moves that included signing Elliot Williams and Lorenzo Brown and waiving Kwame Brown.
 In December, he was one of several guards to work out with the Memphis Grizzlies.
 That month, he was also considered by the Los Angeles Lakers when Kobe Bryant was injured since point guards Blake, Nash and Jordan Farmar were all injured.
 The Lakers, however, decided to sign Kendall Marshall who was averaging 19.4 points and 9.6 assists in the D-League at the time.

 On January 6, 2014, Morris signed a 10-day contract with the Los Angeles Clippers after Chris Paul suffered a separated shoulder.
-Later that same day, Morris played his first game for the Clippers, logging 8 minutes off the bench in a 101-81 win over the Orlando Magic, as Morris scored his first point as a Clipper off of a free throw.
+Later that same day, Morris played his first game for the Clippers, logging 8 minutes off the bench in a 101–81 win over the Orlando Magic, and scoring his first point as a Clipper off a free throw.
 On January 16, Morris signed a second 10-day contract with the Clippers.
 On January 26, his second 10-day contract expired and the Clippers decided not to sign him for the rest of the season.

 On February 3, 2014, Morris signed a 10-day contract with the Memphis Grizzlies.
-Mike Conley, Jr. had been injured and Jerryd Bayless had been recently traded, leaving the team short at point guard.
-On February 13, 2014, the Grizzlies did not offer him a second 10-day contract after his first 10-day contract expired.
+Mike Conley Jr. had been injured and Jerryd Bayless had been recently traded, leaving the team short at point guard.

 On March 17, 2014, Morris was acquired by the Rio Grande Valley Vipers of the NBA D-League.
 On March 20, he posted his first professional double-double with 21 points and 10 assists against the Bakersfield Jam.
 Morris posted 31 points on March 21 against the Austin Toros.
 On April 12, Morris posted 51 points and 18 assists in an overtime playoff loss to the Iowa Energy.
-The performance established a D-League single-game playoff record for assists and was the second highest all-time single-game playoff point total.
+The performance established a D-League single-game playoff record for assists and was the second-highest all-time single-game playoff point total.